magento/magento2/app/code/Magento/Sales/README.md

 `CustomerData/` - It contains list of 5 salable products from the last placed order.
 `Exception/` - directory that contains exception classes.

-For information about a typical file structure of a module in Magento 2, see [Module file structure](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/module-file-structure.html#module-file-structure).
+For more information about the typical file structure of a module, see [Module file structure](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/module-file-structure.html#module-file-structure).

 ## Extensibility